KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 # Status

 ⚠️⚠️  **WE EXPERIENCE CONNECTION ISSUES WITH THE API**  ⚠️⚠️
 6th March 2023 - 09:00 MEZ : The issues started on March 5th.
 We are in the process of fixing them.
 We are sorry for the down time.

+UPDATE 6th March 2023 - 14:00 MEZ : Unfortunately, the issue is somewhat more complicated then thought and we are still in process of fixing the problem.
+We think the reason is a missed migration from the Azure AD B2C endpoint provider.
+See https://learn.microsoft.com/en-us/azure/active-directory-b2c/b2clogin
+Although, we changed everything according the guidelines, we still have errors.
+This issue is visible on the login of the web app https://www.kolibricloud.com.
+The API with the Permanent Access Token should work.
+The data ingress into the KOLIBRI Cloud SQL DB is working, too.

 ---